007revad/todo_list/README.md

 # My to do list
 Just somewhere to store my to do list

+- Create install script for all my repositories.

 - Test synology_m2_volume DSM 6 code.

 - Check why DS1515+ DSM 7.1.1 not working with enable_m2_volume script.